 Known as a "Center of Excellence" for many surgical procedures, Pennsylvania Hospital offers nurses the opportunity to work as part of an interdisciplinary team with some of the finest surgeons in the region.

-Welcoming over 4,800 babies each year, the maternity program at Pennsylvania Hospital is the largest in the Philadelphia region and is nationally recognized for excellence in obstetrics.
+Welcoming more than 5,000 babies each year, the maternity program at Pennsylvania Hospital is the largest in the Philadelphia region and is nationally recognized for excellence in obstetrics.